elastic/elasticsearch-river-twitter/README.md

-Twitter River Plugin for ElasticSearch
+Twitter River Plugin for Elasticsearch
 ==================================

 The Twitter River plugin allows index twitter stream using